Moostashgaming/fileSortBetter/README.md

 # FileSort

-A utility configured in JSON and used to sort loose files from one directory of the user's choice into another directory of the user's choice.
+A utility configured in JSON and used to sort loose files or directories from one directory of the user's choice into another directory of the user's choice.

 ### Cloning & Building
 ```bash